The administration app for clubs, groups, teams and associations.

 *Valid when you purchase the first package with a duration of 12 months.

-Yes, there are— even if it requires a bit of effort and you will face headwinds from your members.
-But keep in mind that data breaches are not a trivial offense and even clubs are not protected from penalties.
-In the event of gross violations and negligence, these may include amounts up to 20 million euros.
-This is the maximum value, but smaller amounts can and should also be avoided.
+Yes, go ahead—even if it takes some effort and you encounter resistance from your members.
+Keep in mind, however, that data breaches are no trivial matter and that even a club is not immune to penalties.
+In cases of gross violations and negligence, these penalties can amount to as much as 20 million euros.
+This is the maximum amount, but even smaller fines can and should be avoided.

 On the one hand, there is open source software, such as Mattermost, which you can host yourself (this requires your own server and technical understanding).
 On the other hand, direct WhatsApp alternatives, such as Signal or Threema, can also be an option.
 Please keep in mind that these are all software for general private use.
 These are not tools that were made for clubs and their communication — but they could still be suitable for your specific use.